DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Acknowledgments

-Assuming a prior distribution on the random variable $\sigma$, which by its definition is a Bernoulli distribution with some parameter $q$, the detector's belief updates at each time using the relation in Eq.~\eqref{eq:beleif}.
+Assuming a prior distribution on the random variable $\sigma$, which by its definition is a Bernoulli distribution with some parameter $q$, and the random variable $\tau|\sigma=1$, the detector's belief updates at each time using the relation in Eq.~\eqref{eq:dt}.